raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 3. Web Server Security Group

-I created a dedicated security group for the public web server so that only the traffic required by the application would be allowed into the instance.
+For the next phase it involved creating a dedicated security group for the public web server so that only the traffic required by the application would be allowed into the instance.

 The web server needs to accept HTTP requests from the Internet, so TCP port `80` was opened to `0.0.0.0/0`.
 SSH access was also enabled for administration, but unlike HTTP, port `22` was restricted to my trusted public IP rather than exposed to the entire Internet.